-Eight heritage assets within a primary (250m radius) study area were identified as being subject to potential indirect (visual) effects.
-The most significant of these is Caer Blaen-y-cwm/Roman Camp (HA01) which would have intervisibility with the proposed powerline that has been assessed as causing a Very Slight effect to the monument; whilst the proposed powerline will be noticeable it will cause little discernible severance of cultural links.
-The remaining seven non-designated assets were also assessed as being subject to a Very Slight effect.
+A total of 17 heritage assets were identified as being subject to potential indirect (visual) effects.
+The most significant of these is Y Bwlwarcau Hillfort (HA38) which would have intervisibility with the proposed powerline that has been assessed as causing a Very Slight effect to the monument; whilst the proposed powerline will be noticeable it will cause little discernible severance of cultural links.
+The Church of St Cynwyd (HA43) and 15 non-designated assets (HAs 1-3, 12, 13, 19, 31, 33, 54-60) were also assessed as being subject to a potential Very Slight effect.

 The ASIDOHL2 process considered the potential effect to all Registered Historic Landscapes and resulted in the identification of just a single landscape being affected; Mynydd Margam Landscape of Special Historic Interest (PGW (WGI/MGI)2) with remaining landscapes on the Register being discounted as too distant.
-Three Historic Landscape Character Areas (HLCAs) were identified for potential direct effects from the proposed scheme; Llangynwyd (HLCA005), Mynydd Margam (HLCA 010) and Upper Cwm Kenfig (HLCA013).
+Four Historic Landscape Character Areas (HLCAs) were identified for potential direct effects from the proposed scheme; Llangynwyd (HLCA005), Cwm Dyffryn and Cwm Farted Railway Corridor (HLCA009), Mynydd Margam Forest (HLCA 010) and Upper Cwm Kenfig (HLCA013).

 These HLCAs were assessed for both 'absolute' and 'relative' impacts.
-The assessment indicated that the absolute direct impact on Llangynwyd (HLCA005) would be Very Slight with 0.06ha of a total area of 705.27ha affected, equal to 0.01%, whilst the Magnitude of Direct Effect (including relative impact) was assessed as Slight.
-Mynydd Margam (HLCA010) would be subject to a Very Slight absolute direct impact with 0.88ha of a total area of 1641.62ha affected, equal to 0.05%, with the Magnitude of direct impact assessed as Slight.
-Finally Upper Cwm Kenfig (HLCA013) would be subject to a Very Slight absolute direct impact of 0.13ha of 95.83ha affected, equal to 0.13%, however the Magnitude of Direct Effect was assessed as Moderate.
-In total the absolute direct impact of the development on the Registered Historic Landscape as a whole is 1.07ha of a total 3233.57ha which is equal to 0.03%.
+The assessment indicated that for all HLCAs the absolute direct impact of the proposed power line would be Very Slight and the Magnitude of Direct Impact would be Slight.
+The absolute direct impact on Llangynwyd (HLCA005) of 0.63ha of a total area of 705.27ha which is equal to 0.09%.
+Mynydd Margam Forest (HLCA010) would be subject to an absolute direct impact of 0.17ha of a total area of 1641.62ha which is equal to 0.01%.
+Upper Cwm Kenfig (HLCA013) would be subject to an absolute direct impact of 0.53ha of 95.83ha which is equal to 0.55%.
+Finally, Cwm Dyffryn and Cwm Farteg Railway Corridor (HLCA009) would be subject to an absolute direct impact of 53.93ha which is equal to 0.01%.
+In total the absolute direct impact of the development on the Registered Historic Landscape as a whole is 1.34ha of a total 3233.57ha which is equal to 0.04%.

-Stage 3 of the ASIDOHL2 process identified six HLCAs as being potentially affected indirectly by the proposed scheme.
+Stage 3 of the ASIDOHL2 process identified that a total of five HLCAs may be subject to potential indirect impacts from the proposed power line.
 The assessment concluded that due to the small scale of the proposed development, there would be no Indirect Physical Impact; there would be no physical change from an increased risk of exposure, increased management needs, severance or fragmentation of related elements, frustration of access leading to decreased opportunities for education and enjoyment of the amenity elements will occur.
-The Indirect Non-Physical (Visual) Impacts were also assessed from these six HLCAs and the Magnitude of Effect was assessed for all six as Very Slight.
+The assessment of Indirect Non-Physical (Visual) Impacts concluded that the Magnitude of Impact for all five HLCAs would be Very Slight.

 Stage 4 of the ASIDOHL2 process assessed the relative importance of parts or elements of these HLCAs that may be directly or indirectly, wholly or partially, affected by the proposed development.
-The resulting overall averaged landscape value was assessed as Considerable.
+The resulting overall averaged landscape value of the affected area as a whole was assessed as Considerable.